Karang/ClientTestPlugin/README.md

 [![Spout][Project Logo]][Website]
-What is SpoutAPI?
+What is ClientTestPlugin?
 -----------------
-SpoutAPI is the API for the Spout server and framework.
+ClientTestPlugin is a simple plugin to test SpoutClient as development continues.

 Copyright (c) 2011-2012, SpoutDev <http://www.spout.org>